TianchengLi-Robotics/TianchengLi-Robotics.github.io/index.md

     <section class="news-section">
       <h2>Recent News</h2>
       <ul class="news-list">
+      <li><strong>Jul 2026:</strong> Our project “AI Validation and Benchmarking Framework for Dental Implant Planning” has received industry funding from <strong>K & C Cheung Pty Ltd</strong>, with me serving as the Chief Investigator.</li>
       <!--  <li><strong>Jun 2026:</strong> Our paper “Disturbance-Resilient Trajectory Tracking of Robotic Manipulators via Model Predictive Contouring Control” was accepted by <strong>IROS 2026</strong>.</li>    -->
         <li><strong>May 2026:</strong> I will give an Early Career Talk at the <strong>2026 RSS workshop </strong> <a href="https://sites.google.com/view/ai-and-healthcare-robotics/home">"Bridging AI and Robotics: Towards Safer and Smarter Surgery"</a>.</li>
         <li><strong>Apr 2026:</strong> Our workshop <a href="https://rcba-workshop.github.io/rss2026/">"From Perception to Action: Representation-Centric Robot Autonomy"</a> has been accepted by <strong>Robotics: Science and Systems (RSS) 2026</strong>.</li>